prudvikeshav/KodeKloudEngineer/Kubernetes/Troubleshoot Deployment issues in Kubernetes.md

 redis-deployment-54cdf4f76d-lvj2m   0/1     ContainerCreating   0          52s
 ```

-As we know a redis deployment has been deployed before and we need to check why it is failing so we need to describe deployment to check configuration of the deployment
+As we know a redis-deployment has been deployed before and we need to check why it is failing so we need to describe the deployment to check the configuration of the deployment.

 ```
 kubectl describe deployments.apps redis-deployment